DoctorMcKay/node-steam-user/README.md

 	- On Linux, this is ~/.local/share/node-steamuser
 - `autoRelogin` - A boolean which controls whether or not `SteamUser` will automatically reconnect to Steam if disconnected for any reason (except an explicit logoff).
 Defaults to `true`.
 - `singleSentryfile` - A boolean which controls whether or not `SteamUser` will use a single sentry file for all accounts.
 If off, a file named `sentry.accountname.bin` will be saved for each account.
 If on, a file named `sentry.bin` will be used for all accounts.
 Defaults to `false`.
 - `promptSteamGuardCode` - A boolean which controls whether or not `SteamUser` will automatically prompt for Steam Guard codes when necessary from `stdin`.
+Defaults to `true`.

 # Properties